highcharts-for-python/highcharts-core/docs/_dependencies.rst

       If these hard dependencies are not available in the environment where **Highcharts Core for Python** is running, then the library will simply not work.
-Besides Highcharts JS itself, all of the other hard dependencies are automatically installed when installing **Highcharts Core for Python** using:
+Besides Highcharts Core (JS) itself, all of the other hard dependencies are automatically installed when installing **Highcharts Core for Python** using:

       .. code-block:: bash